Develop Learner’s Spanish with SonrisasBrooks

 In our last post we discussed how Sonrisas Level I provides students with the opportunity to acquire Spanish by providing lots of opportunity for natural communication.
 This is the “Acquire” in our Acquire, Develop, Learn® methodology that guides how the different levels in the Sonrisas Spanish elementary curriculum work together.
 In Sonrisas Level II, we develop the Spanish learners have acquired by adding thematic units, more complex language, Partner Time, and more independent reading and writing.
 The approach in Level II allows students to develop, or grow, their Spanish acquisition and demonstrates the Input Hypothesis of linguistic expert Dr. Stephen Krashen.

-- Thematic units give focus and continuity that lessons which in turn increases CI.
+- Thematic units give focus and continuity to lessons which in turn increases CI.

 - More complex language and a Partner Time segment in the lessons insure that students are getting “i + 1” input throughout instruction.